 The Mayo Clinic has also identified smoking, lead exposure, and military service as possible risk factors for this condition.

-Every year about 5,000 people in the United States are diagnosed with ALS.
-The Mayo Clinic estimates that around 20,000 Americans are currently living with the disorder.
-Worldwide, ALS affects approximately 5 out of every 100,000 people.
-It is the most common cause of neurological death in Canada.
-ALS affects people of all racial, social, and economic groups.
+According to the ALS Association, every year about 6,400 people in the United States are diagnosed with ALS.
+They also estimate that around 20,000 Americans are currently living with the disorder.
+ALS affects people in all racial, social, and economic groups.

-ALS is becoming more common.
+This condition is also becoming more common.
 This may be because the population is aging.
-It could also be due to increasing levels of an environmental risk factor that has not yet been identified.
+It could also be due to increasing levels of an environmental risk factor that hasn’t been identified yet.